Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_04_http.md

 1. **Scheme:** The transfer protocol, in this case *http*.
 The scheme is followed by a colon and two slashes.
 3. **Host:** The address of the server on the web, in this case *localhost*, which means that the server is the same machine as the client.
 A more common shape for a hostname is *www.example.com*.
 4. **Port:** Hosts can listen on multiple *ports* (communication channels), which makes it possible for a single host machine to run multiple servers and route requests to the correct one.
 By default, http communications go to port 80; since we run Jetty (the web server bundled with eXist-db) on a different port, we need to specify it explicitly, in this case as *8080*.
 The port, if specified, is separated from the host by a colon.
-5. **Path:** The location on the server where the desired resource is located, ending with the resource name itself, in this case */exist/rest/db/apps/neh\_04\_http/modules/03\_document\_by\_first_letter.xql*.
-You’ll recognize the part beginning with */db* as the path through the database collections to a query inside your app.
-The */exist/rest* part is how eXist-db knows that it is receiving a REST request.
+5. **Path:** The location on the server where the desired resource is located, ending with the resource name itself, in this case */exist/apps/neh\_04\_http/modules/03\_document\_by\_first_letter.xql*.
+The document actually lives at */db/apps/neh\_04\_http/modules/03\_document\_by\_first_letter.xql* (note the different beginning); in a standard eXist-db installation, paths the begin with */exist/apps* are already routed to the */db/apps* collction.
 6. **Query string:** Information that the resource will use to tailor the response, expressed as name/value pairs, preceded by a question mark.
 In this case, we tell the script that we want titles beginning with “A” by passing “A” in as the value of the parameter name `initial`.

-The query string is a REST GET convention for passing parameter values into a stored procedure.
+The query string is an HTTP GET convention for passing parameter values to the server—in this case,into a stored procedure.
 We’ll look at other ways to submit queries and pass information into eXist-db later.
 We’ll also see how to pass in multiple parameters, as well as parameters with spaces or punctuation.

 ## Querying inside eXide